tuva-health/docs/docs/claims-data-concepts/mortality.md

 Mortality is one of the most important measures in healthcare.
 It’s the primary end-point for the majority of real-world evidence and epidemiological studies for diseases like cancer and neurodegeneration.
 It’s also used in numerous measures and benchmarks of hospital quality.

 ## Key Questions
-- How do you calculate mortality from claims data?
+- How do you calculate mortality for a population of patients.
-- What data quality issues impact our ability to calculate mortality?
+- How often do patients die more than once?
-- What is the best way to analyze mortality rates?
+- What percent of total deaths are captured by claims data?

 ## How to Calculate
 The basis of any mortality measure is having sound data about which patients died, when they died, and what they died from.